Ubud Writers & Readers Festival: Description

 The Festival is known as the biggest Festival of words and ideas in Southeast Asia, in which many celebrated writers, artists, thinkers, and performers participate.
 In 2019 the Festival was named one of the top five literary festivals in the world by The Daily Telegraph in the UK, and in 2022, it was chosen as one of the prime cultural festivals in autumn by The Wall Street Journal.
+In 2023, it was named South-East Asia’s most significant literary event by the Australian weekly newspaper, The Saturday Paper.
+In 2024, it was named one of the best literary festivals to visit around the world by Dua Lipa's lifestyle platform Service 95.